mcanlas/improv-living-guide/if-i-were-coaching.md

 Novices seem to feel this pressure to invent or say wacky things to inject funniness into scenes, rather than discovering what is fun or using a much more organic contribution.
 I think coaching students to default to playing real and reacting realistically will lead to more palatable scenes and even stronger performers in the future.

+## Commit harder.

+If there's one thing that separates mediocre improv from transcendent improv, it's commitment.
+Playing emotionally detached \(as a character\) seems to be a weak move most of the time.
+And playing detached as an actor is just bad acting.

+It's hard to play musical scenes, especially those involving singing and dancing, with less commitment.
+Musical improv teachers have said, even if you do bad ballet, you need to commit hard.
+No one wants to watch self-aware, apologetic ballet \("sorry I'm so bad at this"\).

 ## Simplify your choruses.

 A lot of people get into verbal diarrhea when they panic.
 This tick can be particularly unhelpful during the setting of a chorus.
 One challenge I like posing to people is how much can they sing with as few words as possible, most likely in an AAAA format.
 A simple lyric still leaves a lot of room for melodic and dynamic choices.